msherrington/basketApp/README.md

     [https://docs.npmjs.com/downloading-and-installing-node-js-and-npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

-2. Navigate to the frontend directory
+2. In a new terminal window/tab, navigate to the frontend directory

     `/basketApp/frontend`